Frequently Asked Questions

 2. I'm working on a novel, and I have a prologue, dedication, and epigraph.
 Do these count toward my 25 pages?

-Yes, so the best thing to do is get to the beginning of your text asap.
-If you are having trouble with this due to formatting, etc., you may contact the coordinator and she can assist you.
+Yes, so the best thing to do is get to the beginning of your story asap.
+If you are having trouble with this due to formatting, etc., please contact the coordinator for assistance.

 3. I'd like to apply for one of the novel workshops.
 Can I submit a previously published short story as my writing sample (I think it's my most polished work)?